 - We should be looking at the Rest not the West for this disruption.

-Lightning Network will bring scale, speed and low cost to bitcoin payments
+Layer Two networks could bring scale, speed and low cost to cryptocurrency payments.

 - Human real time transactions (within seconds).
 Consumers see no reason why payments should take longer than messages and Facebook updates.